 Staying aloof and withdrawn from one person:

-It may be a guard, the watchman, the driver, the cook, the cleaner, a guest, a family friend, a teacher, or even a relative!
+It may be a guard, the watchman, the driver, the cook, the cleaner, a guest, a family friend, a teacher, or even a relative.
 Never underestimate your kid’s discomfort and lack of interest to go meet that person.
-This is one of the biggest traits in recognising molestation in kids.
+This is one of the biggest traits in recognizing molestation in kids.

-Your child will particularly give out negative vibes around that individual and you need to be alert enough to pick them up.
+Your child will particularly give out negative vibes around that individua; it is important for you to be alert enough to pick these indirect hints.
 If this happens, take your kid in confidence and ask them the real reason as to why they behave so.
 They will most likely open up to you.

 Bleeding and infection around the private parts:

 This is one physical change that comes over if your kid has been penetrated forcefully.
-It may usually be difficult for parents in recognising molestation in kids, but any physical damage on your kid’s body mustn’t be taken lightly.
+It may usually be difficult for parents in recognising molestation in kids; but you should not take any physical damage lightly.

 Upon asking, your child may refuse to tell you the real story.
 They are often blackmailed and scared in such situations.
 Or your kid may narrate all the happenings to you in great detail.
 However, your child responds, take it very seriously.
 And believe every word that they say, no matter how difficult it may be to believe.